 Lion and dragon dance on Lantern Festival in District 5

-Ho Chi Minh City's Lion Dance has just been officially included in the list of national intangible cultural heritage by the Ministry of Culture, Sports and Tourism.
+Ho Chi Minh City's Lion Dance art has just been officially included in the list of national intangible cultural heritage by the Ministry of Culture, Sports and Tourism.

-Therefore, until today, especially during the Lunar New Year which lasts until the end of January, the Lion Dance troupes in Ho Chi Minh City are always busy and bustling preparing to serve the opening season and celebrate the New Year.
+Therefore, until today, especially during the Lunar New Year which lasts until the end of January, the Lion Dance troupes in Ho Chi Minh City are always busy and bustling preparing to serve the opening season, celebrating the New Year.
 In addition, Lion Dance also appears in festivals, openings, Lantern Festival, Mid-Autumn Festival...
 Currently, in Ho Chi Minh City, there are dozens of Lion Dance troupes established.
 In addition to serving the ceremonies and Tet, the troupes often organize competitions and performances to compete with each other.
-According to the Department of Culture and Sports of Ho Chi Minh City, Lion Dance also helps create jobs for people, contributing to creating material wealth, stabilizing and developing the city's economy .
+According to the Department of Culture & Sports of Ho Chi Minh City, Lion Dance art also helps create jobs for people, contributes to creating material wealth, stabilizing and developing the city's economy .
 In addition, it also helps balance the needs of cultural and spiritual activities, solving the needs of entertainment and community activities that people in modern society cannot lack.
 Up to now, Ho Chi Minh City has 4 national intangible cultural heritages: Nghinh Ong Festival - Can Gio, Nguyen Tieu Festival of Chinese people in District 5, Khai Ha - Cau An Festival at Lang Duc Ta Quan Le Van Duyet and Lion Dance Art of Ho Chi Minh City.
 Source: https://vtv.vn/doi-song/nghe-thuat-lan-su-rong-tp-ho-chi-minh-duoc-cong-nhan-la-di-san-van-hoa-phi-vat-the-quoc-gia-20250106170709794.htm

-Lion and Dragon Dance Troupes in Ho Chi Minh City are busy all year round.
+Lion and Dragon Dance troupes in Ho Chi Minh City are busy all year round.

 Comment (0)